Thinkific has been one of the oldest course platforms out there.

 Before your students can jump in, you need to configure access settings.
 Head to your community settings and choose who gets in.

-- Students enrolled in selected courses or bundles
+- Course or bundle enrollment: Students enrolled in specific courses or bundles

-👉 If community is part of your offer mix, you can sell it standalone, include it inside memberships and bundles, or surface it as an order bump or upsell.
-Keep Spaces tightly mapped to courses so learners see the invite right inside the player.
+👉 If community is part of your offer, you can sell it standalone, bundle it with courses, or add it as an order bump or upsell.

-Once access is granted, students can log in and interact with other members through discussion Spaces.
-You can link these Spaces directly to specific courses, so when someone enrolls, they see a community invite right inside the course player.
+You can link Spaces to specific courses.
+When someone enrolls, they see a community invite inside the course player.

 This tight integration makes discovery natural.
-Students don’t have to hunt for the community, it’s just there.
+Students don't have to hunt for the community

 One more thing.